InsideOUT is always looking for new volunteers to get involved!

 - experience working on a team, committee or rōpu, particularly in a governance role

-In addition to this, executive advisor applicants with skills and experience in these areas are also desired (but not necessary for application):
+In addition to this, executive advisor applicants with skills and experience in these areas are also desired (but not necessary):

 - experience in strategic planning